Welcome to the BCS Program Overview!

 Welcome to BCS!

 We are excited for what awaits you during your time with Birch Community Services.
-We know this is a challenging season in your life, and we want to encourage you to take as much time as you need.
+We know this is a challenging season in your life, and we want to encourage you to engage seriously with the process.
 You are joining a community of people, walking with each other through hard times.

 From weekly shopping trips, you will create increased monthly savings for your families.
 We are excited to hear your plan for these savings.
 Whether it’s catching up on bills, paying off credit cards or medical bills, or creating a savings account, we are here to help.